I Thought I Was Done Changing Careers. I Was Wrong.

 B) Liquid Fish Hydrolysate:

-Calculate the recommended amount of liquid fish hydrolysate according to the required volume of water, add it to the water, and stir.
+Calculate the recommended amount of liquid fish hydrolysate based on the required water volume, then add it to the water and stir.

-**note Fish hydrolysae should be done 2-4 more times this season for optimal results.
+**Note: Fish hydrolysate should be done 2-4 more times this season for optimal results.

 C) Liquid Biochar

-Calculate the recommended amount of liquid fish hydrolysate according to the required volume of water, add it to the water, and stir.
+Calculate the recommended amount of activated liquid biochar based on the required water volume, add it to the water, and stir.

 2) Pre-Germinate Seeds (apply only Primora Bio to water for the pre-germination step)